EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 For managerial positions in SC, employers consider candidates with higher qualifications and in-depth knowledge of business fundamentals.
 Various supply chain management courses are available nowadays for working professionals.
 These courses can be completed part-time or online mode while continuing your full-time job.

-If you have already completed a bachelor’s degree, you could start by enrolling in an MBA in Supply Chain and Logistics Management.
+If you have already completed a bachelor’s degree, you could start by enrolling in an EMBA in Supply Chain and Logistics Management.
 A Postgraduate degree in SCM will offer you the theoretical knowledge as well as practical experience required to get the best job placements across the globe.

 Share this article